slaetthult/TempoRun/README.md

     mixins: [modalbox]
 }
 ```
-The content inside the modalbox will be moved the the end of the HTML-Body.<br>
+The content inside the modalbox will be moved to the end of the HTML-Body.<br>
 ``` bash
 <a href="javascript:void(0);" data-modalbox-trigger @click="showModalbox(0)">Modalbox Trigger</a>
 <portal to="portaldestination">